FastComments/fastcomments-docs/src/content/guides/api/items/comments-get.md

    2. Clicking "next" simply increases the page count.
    3. You can think of this as being retrieved by a key-value store.
    4. In this way, simply define a `page` parameter starting at `0` and a sort direction as `direction`.
+   5. Page sizes can be customized via customization rules.
 2. Most Flexible: **Flexible Pagination**:
    1. In this way you can define custom `limit` and `skip` parameters.
    2. Sort `direction` is also supported.